 Just make sure you are qualified (and confident) enough to drive in Turkey.

-Ephesus Tour From Izmir
+How To Get To Ephesus From Izmir (Tour)

 Perhaps the easiest way to get to Ephesus from Izmir is with a guided tour.
 There are plenty of Ephesus tours from Izmir, all offering something slightly different.
 Most tours include everything, from entrance fees to transport to lunch.

 For wine-lovers (us included), you can include a visit to Sirince, a quaint town about 15 minutes away from Ephesus.
 It is important to know that this doesn’t cut into your Ephesus-visiting time, which is why we highly recommend it as it kills two birds with one stone.